PlanetaryGarland/tweModel/docs/theory.md

 ### Calculate the Local Gravity at Each Radius

 We then use the calculated radii to find the local gravity at each latitude in the model.
-To do this, we use the shape of a rotating planet in hydrostatic equillibrium.
+To do this, we use the shape of a rotating planet in hydrostatic equilibrium.
 The equation for a level of equal effective potential *U* is:

 **(3)** ![Potential eq.](equations/3GravPotential.png)

 where *G* is the universal gravitational constant, *M* is the planet's mass, *r* is the ellipsoidal radius at latitude *&phi;* calculated with Eq.
-2, *R* is the radius at which the zonal harmonic coeffecients *J<sub>2n<sub>* have been normalized (usually *e<sub>e<sub>*), *P<sub>2n<sub>* are the even Legendre polynomials, and *&omega;* is the angular velocity of the planet.
+2, *R* is the radius at which the zonal harmonic coefficients *J<sub>2n<sub>* have been normalized (usually *e<sub>e<sub>*), *P<sub>2n<sub>* are the even Legendre polynomials, and *&omega;* is the angular velocity of the planet.
 Since:

 **(4)** ![Gravity from potential eq.](equations/4GravFromPot.png)

-we can take the partial derivitive of Eq.
-3 with respect to *r* to get an equation form local gravity at each point in our model.
+we can take the partial derivative of Eq.
+3 with respect to *r* to get an equation for local gravity at each point in our model.
 Using only the first order term, this results in:

 **(5)** ![Gravity as a function of r eq.](equations/5GravFuncR.png)

 The resulting gravity array is then fit with a polynomial using [`np.polyfit()`](https://numpy.org/doc/stable/reference/generated/numpy.polyfit.html) to remove oscillations caused by the first-order approximation.

-### Propogate Cloud-Top Temperatures down by Assuming a Constant Brunt-Väisälä Frequency
+### Propagate Cloud-Top Temperatures down by Assuming a Constant Brunt-Väisälä Frequency

 The Brunt-Väisälä frequency, *N*, is one measure of a fluid's static stability.
 It is the frequency at which a vertically displaced parcel will oscillate and must be real in a stable atmosphere.
 It is given by the equation